matter-labs/zksync-era/core/lib/multivm/src/versions/vm_1_3_2/README.md

 # VM Crate

-This crate contains code that interacts with the VM - the VM itself is in a separate repo internal:
+This crate contains code that interacts with the VM - the VM itself is in a separate repository internal:
 [zk_evm][zk_evm_repo] or external:[era-zk_evm][zk_evm_repo_ext]

 ## VM dependencies

 The VM relies on several subcomponents or traits, such as Memory and Storage.
-These traits are defined in the `zk_evm` repo, while their implementations can be found in this crate, like the storage implementation in `oracles/storage.rs` and the Memory implementation in `memory.rs`.
+These traits are defined in the `zk_evm` repository, while their implementations can be found in this crate, like the storage implementation in `oracles/storage.rs` and the Memory implementation in `memory.rs`.

 Many of these implementations also support easy rollbacks and history, which is useful when creating a block with